 The official language of Georgia is Georgian.
 In the territory of Abkhazia there are two official languages – Georgian and Abkhazian.
 Abkhazia is populated by two indigenous groups – Georgians and Abkhazs – whose linguistic difference is confirmed by the Constitution.

 The significant factor in Georgian national identity is that the Georgian original written language is one of the oldest written languages worldwide (it was created no later than III-IV centuries A.D.).
-But the oldest literary monument reached to us is dated by 5th c.
-AD.
+But the oldest literary monument is dated V c.
+A.D.
 The Georgian alphabet is used in all dialects of the Georgian language.
-Only in Abkhazia has the modified Cyrillic alphabet been used since the establishment of the Soviet regime.
+Only in Abkhazia the modified Cyrillic alphabet has been used since the establishment of the Soviet regime.

-In Georgia, national minorities constitute 16.2% of the population, with the largest linguistic minorities being Azerbaijanis with 6.5% and Armenians with 5.7%.
+In Georgia, national minorities constitute 16.2% of the population, with the largest linguistic minorities being Azeris with 6.5% and Armenians with 5.7%.
 Until recently the most widespread language after Georgian was Russian.

 The Constitution of Georgia obliges all departments, municipal services and users to use the Georgian language and all official versions of legislative texts must be published in Georgian.
 In order to promote integration of minorities and their participation in the state administration, the Ministry of Education and Science arranges intensive teaching of the official language.